PrefectHQ/prefect/docs/guides/moving-data.md

 === "GCP"

+    [prefect-gcp](https://prefecthq.github.io/prefect-gcp/) provides blocks for interacting with GCP services.

     ```bash
      pip install prefect-gcp
     ```

 ## Register the block types

-Register the new block types from the installed library with Prefect Cloud (or with your self-hosted Prefect server instance):
+Register the new block types with Prefect Cloud (or with your self-hosted Prefect server instance):

 === "AWS"